About Yoga and Meditation

 - Another option is a Cambodian tourist visa online (e-visa).
 All you need to do is complete the online application form and pay with your credit card.
 After receiving your visa by email, print it out and bring it with you when you travel to Cambodia (an online e-visa costs $37).
 You can apply for this visa via this link: https://www.evisa.gov.kh

-- Tourist visas are valid for 30 days however they can be extended for another 30 days at any travel agency in Sihanoukville.
-We can arrange this for you, a month extension will cost about $53.
+- Tourist visas are valid for 30 days however they can be extended (one time only) for another 30 days at any travel agency in Kep.
+We can arrange this for you, a month extension will cost about $55.

-- If you wish to stay for more than 60 days in Cambodia, you should ask for a business visa.
-It can be applied for only at the border or at the airport on arrival.
+- If you wish to stay for more than 60 days in Cambodia, you should ask for an ordinary / business visa.
+It can be applied for at the airport on arrival.
 This type of visa is valid for 30 days and can be extended for 3 months, 6 months or for one year once in the country.
 It costs $35.